(Escher self reference)

 print('print(%r)' % (a))

 See where this is going?
-Using string formatting allows to print quotes wihtout including the quotes to be printed in the print statement.
+Using string formatting allows to print quotes without actually having to include the quotes to be printed in the print statement.
+That breaks the recursion cycle!

 Last details